 An introduction to the key aspects of clinical research such as understanding the types of research questions we may ask, specifying and refining a research question and corresponding research design, drafting an analysis plan, understanding the regulatory environment we operate in and more.

-A comprehensive introduction to the most commonly used methods of statistical analysis in clinical research, with an emphasis on the key underlying concepts and the interpretation of statistical findings including an introduction to the basic principles involved in determining the number of participants that need to be included in a quantitative study.
+A comprehensive introduction to the most commonly used methods of statistical analysis in clinical research, with a focus on simple study designs such as randomised trials and emphasis on the key underlying concepts of statistics and the interpretation of statistical findings.

 Observational studies: Modern concepts & analytic methods (formerly Intro to Causal Inference and Regression)